 Beyond COVID: Building the Movement for Economic, Health, and Housing Justice

 At the end of December, 12 million workers will run out of Unemployment Insurance; 30 to 40 million renters face mass eviction; millions more face hunger and health challenges from COVID.
-This workshop will assess local grass roots efforts and national advocacy for Federal Stimulus funds to address the immediate COVID crisis, including Emergency Assistance for Public Health, Rent, Food, Unemployment and Small Businesses and State/Local relief, to urgently address the fault lines of racial injustice and inequality that have been exposed in the pandemic.
+This breakout will assess local grass roots efforts and national advocacy for Federal Stimulus funds to address the immediate COVID crisis, including Emergency Assistance for Public Health, Rent, Food, Unemployment and Small Businesses and State/Local relief, to urgently address the fault lines of racial injustice and inequality that have been exposed in the pandemic.

-The workshop will also discuss the post-election terrain and strategies to rebuild long-term in the ashes of COVID through a federal budget lens, including Health Care and Jobs for All, Universal Housing Vouchers and Affordable Housing, the Green New Deal, shifting funds from the Pentagon to Human Needs, and more.
+The breakout will also discuss the post-election terrain and strategies to rebuild long-term in the ashes of COVID through a federal budget lens, including Health Care and Jobs for All, Universal Housing Vouchers and Affordable Housing, the Green New Deal, shifting funds from the Pentagon to Human Needs, and more.

 Outcomes will include action step, skills training, ongoing organizing work; Strategies for direct action and legislative advocacy to recenter the federal budget to address immediate and long term human needs.